 Board of Directors

-Paloma Garcia-Lopez: A social entrepreneur, Paloma identifies and implements solutions to address large scale social problems.
-She has seventeen years’ experience as an educator, manager and fundraiser.
+Paloma Garcia-Lopez – Treasurer: A social entrepreneur, Paloma identifies and implements solutions to address large-scale social problems.
+She has seventeen years’ experience as an educator, manager, and fundraiser.
 Paloma was appointed executive director of the Maker Education Initiative in 2013 after serving as a consultant and director of operations in 2012.
 Paloma worked closely with the board of directors to establish the organization, secure multiyear corporate and foundation support, execute four national programs and build the nonprofit management systems and staff to meet the mission of the organization.
 Prior to joining Maker Education Initiative, Paloma Garcia-Lopez served as director of the Posse Foundation site in Washington, D.C., a national college access and leadership development organization recognized by President Obama and the Catalogue for Philanthropy.
 Prior to working at Posse, Paloma consulted nonprofit organizations and schools to design programs and secure funding to increase science achievement, college access, and leadership opportunities for underrepresented students.
 Paloma started her career as a high school teacher in the Silicon Valley before entering the nonprofit sector to act as a change agent for society.
 Paloma is a graduate of Stanford University and the Stanford Graduate School of Education.
 In 2002, she coauthored, Learning to Teach For Social Justice, Teachers College Press-Columbia University, with Dr. Linda Darling- Hammond and Jennifer French.
 She is on the board of directors of the Community Science Workshop Network and a member of the Champions Board for the National Girls Collaborative Project – CalGirls Collaborative in STEM.

 Jean Pennycook: Jean Pennycook has served her multi-cultural, multi-lingual urban school district in Fresno, California, for over 20 years as a secondary science teacher providing quality classroom experiences in the sciences.
 Jean passionately encouraged her students to pursue careers in the STEM fields as well as promote the next generation as life-long learners and scientifically literate adults.
 In 1992, Jean took her teaching overseas with the American International School of Florence, Italy, where she was challenged to provide science education across all the disciplines to students speaking several different languages.
 This experience provided a lifelong sensitivity to students with limited English proficiency.
 Jean’s enthusiasm for teaching is reflected in her many awards and accomplishments as an educator including: NASA teacher grants, Sierra Club Environmental Educator of the Year, NSF Teachers Experiencing Antarctica grant, and district and state level committees and boards.
 Most recently, Jean has been nationally recognized as she translates and repackages the science research of Antarctica for classrooms around the world.
 She makes the excitement of discovery available to all through an interactive website as she provides a virtual field trip to that extraordinary continent and the Adélie penguin breeding colony on Ross Island.
-In 2010 Jean brought her dedication for quality education to the National Science Foundation as an Einstein Fellow working to make a difference in our education system.
-She currently provides instructional professional development for teachers around the country in inquiry and project based science instruction and works with pre-service teachers and in-service through summer workshops and institutes.
+In 2010 Jean brought her dedication to quality education to the National Science Foundation as an Einstein Fellow working to make a difference in our education system.
+She currently provides instructional professional development for teachers around the country in inquiry and project-based science instruction and works with pre-service teachers and in-service through summer workshops and institutes.
 Jean holds a Bachelor of Science degree in Wildlife Fisheries Biology from the University of California, Davis, and a Masters of Science Education and Curriculum from California State University, Fresno.

 Lisa D. White: Lisa D. White is Director of Education and Outreach at the University of California Museum of Paleontology (UCMP) and Adjunct Professor of Geology at San Francisco State University (SFSU).
 Past positions held at SFSU include Professor of Geology, Chair of Geosciences, and Associate Dean of the College of Science and Engineering.
 Lisa has extensive experience with science outreach programs for urban students and she is active in efforts to increase diversity in the geosciences.
 A micropaleontologist by training and Fellow of the California Academy of Sciences and the Geological Society of America (GSA), Lisa was the inaugural recipient of the GSA Bromery Award for Minorities, an honor bestowed upon a geoscientist who has been instrumental in opening the geoscience field to other minorities.
 As the Principal Investigator of the SF-ROCKS (Reaching Out to Communities and Kids with Science in San Francisco) and SF-METALS (Minority Education through Teaching and Learning in the Sciences) programs, Lisa trains and guides diverse student groups in wide-ranging geoscience learning experiences.
 As the education director at the UCMP, she develops and disseminates learning materials on evolution and the Earth’s biota, global climate change, and the nature and process of science.
 Lisa holds degrees from San Francisco State University (B.A. in Geology, 1984) and the University of California at Santa Cruz (Ph.D. in Earth Sciences, 1989).